 Similar to Vegemite in Australia and Marmite in the UK, people generally have strong feelings about Cenovis, an iconic Swiss food product—either loving or hating it.
-This pâte à tartiner, a spread for bread, spans generations of Swiss families.
+This pâte à tartiner, a spread for bread, has spanned generations of Swiss families.
+It appears on the list of Switzerland’s traditional foods maintained by Patrimoine Culinaire Suisse.
 Want to know more about this savory brown paste from Switzerland?

 1. Switzerland was first introduced to Cenovis in 1931, when the country was facing an economic depression and products like meat were scarce.
-Alex Villinger, a beer brewer in Rheinfelden, within the Swiss canton of Aargau, decided to use his brewer’s yeast to create a spreadable food product.
-This product appears on the list of Switzerland’s traditional foods maintained by Patrimoine Culinaire Suisse.
+Alex Villinger, a beer brewer in Rheinfelden (Aargau), decided to use his brewer’s yeast to create a spreadable food product.

-4. Cenovis comes in two forms: as a pate à tartiner, a smooth paste with a shiny texture and a salty, umami flavor, or as a liquid condiment, for meat dishes, soups and more.
-There also exists a Cenovis pâte à tartiner without salt.
+4. Cenovis comes in two forms: as a pate à tartiner, a smooth paste with a shiny texture and a salty, umami flavor, or as a liquid condiment for meat dishes, soups and more.
+There’s also a version made without salt.